EchoMAV/docs/docs/build_px4.md

 ```
 bash ./Tools/setup/ubuntu.sh --no-sim-tools
 ```
+At this point, it is recommended to log out and back in to ensure the paths are loaded.
 ### Checkout a release
 You can identify a version you wish to build by looking at the release history [https://github.com/PX4/PX4-Autopilot/releases](https://github.com/PX4/PX4-Autopilot/releases).
 In the example below, we will demonstrate checking out release 1.13.3
 !!! info